sa2c/CellProfiler-RunOnCluster/README.md

 ### Checking job status

 In CellPfoiler 4, the `Data Tools` menu has been merged into the Module list, therefore, you will need to add the `ClusterView` plugin from the `Data Tools` category into the pipeline, then you will be able to select a list of all runs submitted to the cluster.
 Under the run name the module will display `PENDING` for runs in queue or currently running and `COMPLETED` for runs that have stopped running.
 Click `Update` button to refresh the status of the runs.
 Use the `Download Results` button to download and inspect the results.
 If you have already downloaded the results, the button label will change to `Download Again`.

+## TODO
+- [ ] Light refactoring of ClusterView functions to separate directory management from Rynner functions for easier testing.
+- [ ] Include testing for directory and file management functions in ClusterView.
+- [ ] (Optional) Consider folding ClusterView window into RunOnCluster as single module.
+- [ ] MacOS version